Nevermore: Reunion (2024–present)

 On December 27, 2024, a teaser was posted on guitarist Jeff Loomis' social media indicating the reunion of the band in 2025, with drummer Van Williams included on the teaser.
 While no official lineup has been announced, bassist Jim Sheppard's wife Priscila claimed he "has never been contacted about Van's plans with Jeff using the Nevermore name" and called it "completely disrespectful of them to use the name" without her husband.
 Four days later, Loomis and Williams confirmed that Nevermore was officially reuniting and planning to launch a "world search" for replacements of Dane and Sheppard, the latter of whom was revealed to be retired.

 On August 2, 2025, Nevermore announced their first show in fifteen years, performing as part of the 35th edition of Wacken Open Air in the summer of 2026.
 Six days later, they were announced as one of the bands taking part in the 2026 edition of Bloodstock Open Air.

+On February 12, 2026, the band announced they had signed with Reigning Phoenix Music and revealed the new lineup with vocalist Berzan Önen, guitarist Jack Cattoi, and bassist Semir Özerkan, alongside Loomis and Williams.
+Their first show with the new lineup took place on April 1 in Istanbul.

 Musical style

-Nevermore's main sound is difficult to categorize, containing various styles such as progressive metal, thrash metal, power metal, and classic heavy metal.
-They also have used death metal traits such as low-tuned and fast-paced riffing.
-The press have used several other genres to describe Nevermore's sound, including groove metal.
-In an interview on The Hard Report, singer Warrel Dane casually remarked "...power metal, or whatever Metal this is."
-However, in an interview at Metalmania in 2006, Dane did not explicitly disagree with the many genres the band has been put in over the years, but he stated "I don't think we're power metal."
+Nevermore's main sound is difficult to categorize, but they are generally described as progressive metal, thrash metal, power metal, and classic heavy metal.